jessebutryn/wtfisbash/README.md

 This is just a list of my favorite places to obtain information about bash scripting

 * Bash Reference Manual - [link](https://www.gnu.org/software/bash/manual/bash.html)
   * This is *the* authoritave reference for anything bash related.
 They made it afterall.
+It is also extremely easy to ready from start to finish.
 * Bash Pitfalls - [link](http://mywiki.wooledge.org/BashPitfalls)
   * You should read this entire page twice before writing any script that will be run in production.
 * Advanced Bash-Scripting Guide - [link](http://tldp.org/LDP/abs/html/)